cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 ```

 This solution has the benefit of automatically supporting every value that
 can be defined in an AWS CDK application.

-It also simplifies the fetching logic because
-it requires a single `cloudformation.DescribeStacks` call.
+However, in the [cross repository deployment workflow](#cross-repository-workflow) case,

-However, this option was discarded because of usability concerns:
+which we believe will be highly used, this approach poses a usability issue.

-- Requires synthesis of the cdk8s app to happen before the AWS CDK app.
-This can only be
+To understand why, imagine we want to use an SNS topic within our cdk8s application.
-controlled by the user, and therefore error prone.
+In this scenario, here are the steps required to achieve it.

-- Synthesizing the AWS CDK application separately from the cdk8s application will result in a different cloud assembly.
+1. Make a change in the `cdk8s` application to use the topic.
+This change will likely trigger
-- The cdk8s application needs to be synthesized twice, once to add the CloudFormation outputs, and once to fetch their values.
+a deployment of the kubernetes manifest - but this deployment has no chance to succeed because the necessary `CfnOutput` still doesn't exist.
-This means that the first synthesis will inherently produce an invalid manifest.
+2. Since this change is what adds the necessary `CfnOutput`, we now need to perform a CDK deployment from the CDK repo.
-- Will create a cyclic dependency in case the cdk8s and AWS CDK application are in different repositories / packages.
+3. Go back to the `cdk8s` repository and perform a dummy commit to re-trigger the deployment.

-**Note that for CDKTF, there's no reason to use outputs because the state file provides all the necessary
+This approach also creates a circular dependency between the repositories, as the CDK repo will need access to the cdk8s application so that the
-information.**
+outputs can be defined.
+And the cdk8s repo naturally needs access to the CDK application because it uses information it exposes.

 #### Utility Functions